aurorazl/cvat/cvat/apps/documentation/faq.md

 ```

 Sometimes the update process takes a lot of time due to changes in the database schema and data.
-You can check the current status with `docker logs cvat`.
+You can check the current status with `docker logs ADAP`.
 Please do not terminate the migration and wait till the process is complete.

 ## Kibana app works, but no logs are displayed